 Also, think about what you enjoy doing.
 It’s no use specialising in a topic or writing style that you aren’t interested in or can’t write about.
 Remember: find you’re an obsession, make it your profession, and you’ll never work a day in your life.

 Important question!
 New projects and the unknown can bring on jitters and make us question our abilities.
-Check out these ten confidence-boosting strategies for new health writers if you feel like you need a confidence boost (we all do at some point!).
+Check out these tips for overcoming writing anxiety for beginners if you feel like you need a confidence boost (we all do at some point!).

 When you’re a freelancer, self-care is vital.
 Us freelancers need dedicated strategies to maintain our mental health.